Lagging and Leading

 Inverter output

-Now the output circuits of the inverters have the possibility of electronically creating a Phase shift (consuming/generating reactive power) at "no energy cost", i.e. without consuming any additional Active Power.
-This means that the inverter produces a sinusoïdal current which is not in phase with the grid voltage.
+Inverter output circuits can electronically create a phase shift (consuming/generating reactive power) at "no energy cost"—that is, without consuming additional active power.
+This means the inverter produces a sinusoidal current that is not in phase with the grid voltage.

-Therefore the Grid managers may require from the PV plants to "consume" Reactive power, for compensating the Lagging Reactive power produced by the numerous motors on the grid.
+Therefore, grid managers may require PV plants to "consume" reactive power to compensate for the lagging reactive power produced by the numerous motors on the grid.

-In this case on the loss diagram, the denomination of the reactive energy is labelled "Reactive energy absorbed from the grid" when the required phi is negative (Leading).
+In this case, in the loss diagram, reactive energy is labeled "Reactive energy absorbed from the grid" when the required phi is negative (leading).

 Impact of resistive, capacitive and inductive element